opencv/opencv/modules/features2d/doc/object_categorization.rst

     Computes an image descriptor using the set visual vocabulary.

     :param image: Image.
-Image descriptor is computed for this.
+Descriptor is computed for each image.??

     :param keypoints: Keypoints detected in the input image.

-    :param imgDescriptor: Output computed image descriptor.
+    :param imgDescriptor: Computed output image descriptor.

     :param pointIdxsOfClusters: Indices of keypoints that belong to the cluster.
 This means that ``pointIdxsOfClusters[i]``  are keypoint indices that belong to the  ``i`` -th cluster (word of vocabulary) returned if it is non-zero.